ArchBacon/procedural-planets/index.md

 When normalizing the cube, the grid cells toward the center of a plane gets stretched more, thus the cells in the center are larger than the cells near the edges of the cube.
 We can try to apply a tangent adjustment to fix the problem somewhat.
-This can be show in <a href="https://www.redblobgames.com/x/1938-square-tiling-of-sphere/#appendix"> an article from redblobgames</a> on the topic.
+This can be shown in <a href="https://www.redblobgames.com/x/1938-square-tiling-of-sphere/#appendix"> an article from redblobgames</a> on the topic.
 Without the adjustment, you may find that the center of the planes may be warping the textures and such.
 Since there are no "poles" on a cube sphere, there is no pinching of a texture that a UV sphere normally suffers from.